 - Have you recently paid off a loan or canceled a credit card?
 If so, your credit history might be affected.

-The FICO(r) model is based on the 280-850 range.
+The FICO(r) model uses the 280-850 range.
 850 as the range, with “bad” scores measuring below 670.

 The Bottom Line